wilsonehusin/husin.dev/content/hire-me.md

 {{</ callout >}}

 My most gratifying accomplishments are when I deliver my work to products and organizations which users would pleasantly notice over time despite minimal publicity.

+- At FireHydrant, I scaled their on-call product from launch day to enterprises.

+  - I also built tooling to support customer onboarding / migration from existing providers such as PagerDuty.
+  - Over various investigations, I empowered support teams to learn and diagnose our services using observability tools.
+  - Managing technical debt as the team ships, to ensure decisions from the past do not block us inconveniently.

 - At Modern Treasury, I worked in internal tools and build system.